Chronowanderer/Conceptual_pain_pilot_task/README.md

 First download the whole folder and do not move the task app away from it.

-Next open the task ('ExpTemp', the thunder icon).
+Next open the task ('ExpTemp_Mac' for MacOS, and 'Experiment for Pain.exe' for Windows (not tested)).

 Enter subject name as you like (e.g. Your last name).